post detail page top

 B.2 – DACROMET® Coating System

-DACROMET®, is the leading inorganic coating commonly specified in the wind turbine, heavy truck, marine, agricultural, construction equipment and aerospace industries.
-A water-based, VOC compliant coating, DACROMET® is comprised mainly of overlapping zinc and aluminum flake in an inorganic binder.
+DACROMET® is the leading inorganic coating commonly specified in the wind turbine, heavy truck, marine, agricultural, construction equipment and aerospace industries.
+A water-based, VOC-compliant coating, DACROMET® is comprised mainly of overlapping zinc and aluminium flake in an inorganic binder.

-DACROMET® is usually applied to small and medium sized metal components such as fasteners and stampings which can be coated in bulk by the dip-spin process “Dip-spin” refers to an application process whereby product is placed in a mesh basket, submerged in coating solution, and then spun centrifugally to remove excess coating material.
-Each application step in the DACROMET® emulsion is followed by a 15minute curing cycle of the base coat at roughly321°C (610°F) part metal temperature.
-Once the sealer is applied, also by spray or immersion, the parts undergo a 15 minute curing cycle at roughly177°C (350°F) part metal temperature.
+DACROMET® is usually applied to small and medium-sized metal components such as fasteners and stampings which can be coated in bulk by the dip-spin process “Dip-spin” refers to an application process whereby the product is placed in a mesh basket, submerged in a coating solution, and then spun centrifugally to remove excess coating material.
+Each application step in the DACROMET® emulsion is followed by a 15-minute curing cycle of the base coat at roughly321°C (610°F) part metal temperature.
+Once the sealer is applied, also by spray or immersion, the parts undergo a 15-minute curing cycle at roughly 177 °C (350°F) part metal temperature.
 (Image 7).

 DACROMET® coating standards are specified in ASTM F1136 and F1136M.